 Kelowna performances take place at the Kelowna Community Theatre, 1375 Water Street.

-FOR TICKETS TO BOUNDLESS & RENAISSANCE - CLICK HERE.
+FOR TICKETS TO RENAISSANCE (Kelowna only) - CLICK HERE.